By Sherry Lucia

 Tourism Product Development Specialist- Convention Sales

-Sherry has been in the hospitality and tourism industry for 16 years and has been a CSAE supplier member for 5 of those years.
-She has sat on many volunteer committees for the Winter and Summer Summits and a contributor to the CSAE Forum magazine for 2 years.
+Sherry Lucia is a graduate of The University of New Brunswick’s Bachelor of Applied Hospitality and Tourism Management Program.
+She has been in the hospitality and tourism industry for 16 years and has been with Tourism Hamilton and a CSAE supplier member for 5 years.
+She has sat on many volunteer committees for the Winter and Summer Summits and a contributor to the CSAE FORUM newsletter for two years.